jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_standbyof.md

 * Arguments:
   * `_projectId` is the ID of a project to look through for a standby cycle.
 * The view function is private to this contract.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
 * The function returns the configuration of the standby funding cycle if one exists, or 0 if one doesn't exist.

 ### Body